cssstats/core/README.md

 - `type` - total number of type selectors
 - `pseudoClass` - total number of pseudo class selectors
 - `pseudoElement` - total number of pseudo element selectors
-- `repeated` - array of strings of repeated selectors
 - `values` - array of strings for all selectors
 - `specificity` object
-  - `specificity.graph` - array of numbers for each selector’s specificity as a base 10 number
   - `specificity.max` - maximum specificity as a base 10 number
   - `specificity.average` - average specificity as a base 10 number
+- `getSpecificityGraph()` - method that returns an array of numbers for each selector’s specificity as a base 10 number
+- `getRepeatedValues()` - method that returns an array of strings of repeated selectors
+- `getSortedSpecificity()` - method that returns an array of selectors with base 10 specificity score, sorted from highest to lowest

 #### `declarations` object